williamhaley/shellShortcuts/mac/README.md

 ```

 # Configure

 * Select the correct audio output device.
 * Show on-screen-display for volume changes.
 * Play sound effect for volume changes.
 * Load iTerm2 preferences from `configs`.
-* Login to the App Store
+* Log in to the App Store.
-* Login to iTunes
+* Log in to iTunes.
 * Setup whatever configs are needed using this repo.
 * Enable the firewall under security.
 * Change duration for password requirement on lock/screensaver to "immediately" under security.